How to Chalk Paint Furniture White

 Replace the Hardware

 Finally, replace the hardware that you removed previously once everything has had ample time drying time.
-For the next 30 days, be extra careful with your freshly painted furniture to allow time for it to cure.
+For the next 30 days, be extra careful with your freshly updated piece to allow time for it to cure.

-For this white painted buffet, my client wanted to leave some of the oak showing.
+For this white buffet, my client wanted to leave some of the oak showing.
 So, we sanded down the drawers and stained them again (I believe with oak wood stain.)
-And then, we replaced all of the hardware with the hardware she purchased.
+And then, we replaced all of the hardware with the ones she purchased.

-If you’re curious about how to price flipped furniture, check out my furniture painting price list guide to learn more.
+If you’re curious about pricing, check out how to price flipped furniture and my furniture painting price list for tips!

-Now that you know how to chalk paint furniture white, here are some more tips to help you create the best white painted furniture.
+Here are some more tips to help you create the best crisp and clean pieces.

-Be sure to use a stain-blocking primer specifically designed for this purpose.
-My favorite stain-blocking primer for white chalk painted furniture is BIN shellac-based primer.
+Be sure to use a stain blocking product specifically designed for this purpose.
+My favorite to use for white chalk paint is BIN shellac.

-Putting caulk in cracks and seams will help create a smooth, seamless look on your piece of furniture.
+Putting caulk in cracks and seams will help create a smooth, seamless look on your piece.

-Usually, you can’t see these cracks and seams until you have a coat of white primer or paint on your furniture.
-Then all of a sudden, you can see a bunch of black lines.
+Usually, you can’t see these cracks and seams until you have a coat of white primer or paint on the surface.
+Then, all of a sudden, you can see a bunch of black lines.

 Make sure to use paintable caulk and wipe off the excess with a damp rag before leaving it to dry.
 Usually, after 30 minutes, you can paint over the caulk, so it doesn’t have to hold you up for long.

-The paint on the edges will easily sand off, so be aware that if you sand after your last coat of paint, you can easily create a distressed look.
+The paint on the edges will easily sand off, so be aware that if you sand after your last coat, you can easily create a distressed look.
 Here are 6 of the best distressing furniture techniques you can do!

-If you don’t want a distressed look, just don’t sand too close to the edges of your furniture.
-You can also use 400 grit sandpaper to sand even lighter to avoid distressing the paint.
-Be sure to remove the dust before painting or topcoating.
+If you don’t want a distressed look, just don’t sand too close to the edges of your piece.
+You can also use 400 grit sandpaper to sand even lighter to avoid distressing.
+Be sure to remove the dust after!

 When applying polyurethane topcoat, it is best to spray it on in light coats instead of brushing it on in order to prevent putting too much on at once, which can cause your waterbased polyurethane to look yellow.

-Applying multiple thin coats is always better than one thick coat that can potentially be uneven or streaky when dry.
+Applying multiple thin coats is always better than a thick one that can potentially be uneven or streaky when dry.

-If you want to save yourself time and money, consider using an all-in-one paint that already includes a topcoat, so you don’t have to apply one separately after painting your furniture white.
+If you want to save yourself time and money, consider using an all-in-one product that already includes a topcoat, so you don’t have to apply one separately afterward.

 Check out our list of the best all-in-one paints for furniture in this post!
 One of the best options is Heirloom Traditions Paint and here’s my Heirloom Traditions All In One Paint review to learn more about it.
 Here are the best white paint for furniture for more options.

 This will make the process go faster while providing extra protection against wear and tear.
-Check out this painting furniture white makeover for one example of paint that doesn’t need topcoat.
+Check out this painting furniture white makeover for one example of not needing a topcoat.

 Read through this post to learn more about the truth of using chalk paint for furniture.
-Learn more about the best paints for furniture here. for more chalk painted makeovers check out these chalk painted antique furniture.
+Here are more best paints for furniture you can use.

 More Chalk Painted Makeovers